 It got awkward.
 As far as I could tell, no one took the pills.
 There wasn’t a lot to say.
 I left early, and I didn’t stop to think about how inappropriate it was until several days later when someone else in the market had started talking about the dinner and asked me if I was there.

 The absolute worst moment of my career came after a few years at the first bank I ever worked.

 It was late.
 I had just left work to go out with friends.
-The head of one of our departments from New York was in town for meetings, and we started talking in the middle of a crowded club.
+The head of one of our departments in New York was in town for meetings, and we started talking in the middle of the crowded club.